bootstrap-vue/bootstrap-vue/src/components/table/README.md

 all data item rows (`<tr>` elements) will be placed into the document tab sequence (via `tabindex="0"`) to allow keyboard-only and screen reader users the ability to click the rows.

-When the table items rows are in the tabl sequence, they will also support basic keyboard navigation when focused:
+When the table items rows are in the table sequence, they will also support basic keyboard navigation when focused:

 - <kbd>DOWN</kbd> will move to the next row
 - <kbd>UP</kbd> will move to the previous row